arockenberger/rdm-ws_dhn2020/index.md

 ### Language
 The workshop language is English.
 All materials, worksheets and instruction will be given in English, participants my bring and work with material in their respective languages, though.

-### Workshop Fee
-A small fee of €15 for the workshop is due when registering.
-The fee covers a lunch as well as coffee/tea, water and snacks.
-It is non-refundable.